Masumiub/flightNest/README.md

 ## 🔍 Description

-The **Flight Booking Web App** is designed to simplify the travel booking experience.
+The **flightNest** is designed to simplify the travel booking experience.
 Users can register, log in, and book flights based on availability.
 Admins can manage flights and bookings, while the system ensures secure access control through private and admin routes.

 ---

 ## 🚀 Top 5 Features

 1. **User Authentication & Authorization**
-   - Firebase Auth for sign-up/login
    - Private routes for authenticated access
    - Role-based access (admin/user)